wjbarng/INFO441-Wholesale/README.md

     * image = image of the category`
   * "DELETE" = delete the category

-Following fields need to store in the category table using "POST"
+Following fields need to store in the category table using "POST" before using products and products register page.
 * Pantry & Dry Goods
 * Bath & Facial Tissue
 * Canned Goods